ginnm/DeProt/README.md

 ```

-## DeProt are deployed in huggingface 🤗 Transformers
+## DeProt models have been uploaded to huggingface 🤗 Transformers
 ```python
 from transformers import AutoModelForMaskedLM, AutoTokenizer model = AutoModelForMaskedLM.from_pretrianed("AI4Protein/DeProt-2048", trust_remote_code=True)